ahinkel/IntroPhysicsTeaching/ElectricityAndMagnetism/Labs/README_labs.md

 ### RC Circuit Lab with Python
-Google colab notebook, coming soon.
+Google colab notebook - RC_Circuit_LabTemplate.ipynb -- first draft of a python introduction lab for intro E&M for scientists and engineers.